saeubank/tower_trouble/Milestone6.md

 https://github.com/swamulism/tower_trouble

 ### Commits
-(image is only commits for master I believe)
+(image is only commits for master)
 ![alt text](https://github.com/swamulism/tower_trouble/blob/master/commits.PNG)

 ### Deployment
+Download source files, compile code, then start up local database.
+**when you lose the game you need to type your name in terminal for gameover screen**

 ### Other
 - Repo structure